docpad-archive/documentation/Roadmap.md

 ## Version 2

 Version 2 focuses on ease of use.
 This is done with the addition of front-end administration, and the introduction of a web interface for installing and configuring your docpad instance.

-### v2.x

-- Front-End Administration Plugin
-	- Support adding and removing of resources
-	- Support adding and removing of documents
-	- Support adding and removing of files (includes uploading if in the cloud)

 ### v2.4